October 27th – November 2nd

 The festival presents a cross-section of work from different generations of artists, many having taken part in Biennials, and raises aspirations of emerging talent, offering platforms for exposure to up and coming artists and students from the region and beyond.

 51zero/festival 2017 will take place in various venues and locations across Medway.

 51zero curates an international contemporary arts festival in the South East of England and programmes cross-border events and exhibitions of artists’ film, moving image and digital-art connecting to national and international arts programmes.

 51zero presents Locate, a consideration of languages perceptible in Contemporary Art of the Moving Image, a cross-border programme of artists’ film, moving image and digital-art linking Kent and Medway with Bulgaria and Sweden.

-This year Festival is part of a wider project that enables an international cultural dialogue through moving-image; the development of public awareness of the opportunities for expression and new thinking through digital arts; opportunities for emerging artists to develop their skills and work practice through travel and study in the EU.
+This festival will be part of a wider project that enables an international cultural dialogue through moving-image; the development of public awareness of the opportunities for expression and new thinking through digital arts; opportunities for emerging artists to develop their skills and work practice through travel and study in the EU.

 THE OTHER SIDE OF HERE

 On the 10th-12th October 2014, 51zero presented 51zero Festival 2014 – The Other Side of Here, with a groundbreaking new programme of artists’ film, moving image and digital art that took place across the Medway towns of Strood, Rochester and Chatham.